TimothyDJones/awesome-laravel/README.md

 - [Kwiki](https://github.com/fungku/kwiki) - Markdown-based wiki/blogging platform built on [Lumen](http://lumen.laravel.com/) that uses flat files (no database). \[06/16/2015\]
 - [Larabook Updated](https://github.com/forkiven/larabook-updated) - Facebook clone built with Laravel 5.0 based [Laracast tutorial](https://laracasts.com/series/build-a-laravel-app-from-scratch). \[06/16/2015\]
 - [Larapress](https://github.com/larapress-cms/larapress) - A work-in-progress CMS built on Laravel 4, which provides good example of building application with Laravel.
+- [LaraSqrrl](https://github.com/pauly4it/LaraSqrrl) - Example app that integrates with [Twilio](https://www.twilio.com/) for SMS interaction, provides a simple API, and demonstrates how to deploy a Laravel app to [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/). \[05/09/2016\]
 - [Laravel and AngularJS Blog](https://github.com/RachidLaasri/Blog) - Simple blogging application with AngularJS front-end that uses Markdown files for posts. \[08/11/2015\]
 - [Laravel and AngularJS CMS]() - CMS built on Laravel 5.1, AngularJS 1.4.7 and Responsive Material Design with REST API. \[10/30/2015\]
 - [Laravel Blog](https://github.com/FbF/Laravel-Blog) - A Laravel 4 package to add a simple blog to a site.